-After you have attended a drop-in advice session, if a longer consultation is required you may be able to book in for a 40-minute one-to-one consultation.
+After you have attended a drop-in advice session, if a longer consultation is required you may be able to book in for a one-to-one consultation.

 Having a one-to-one consultation is an opportunity for an in-depth discussion in relation to your specific needs on an assessment.